 State of implementation/results

-- The Geophysical Observatory of the Russian Hydrometeorological Service was commisioned with the assessment of climate change effects in the recent past (1990-2016), the scenarios for the following three decades and until the end of the millenium.
+- The Geophysical Observatory (MGO) of the Russian Hydrometeorological Service completed the analysis of recent climate changes, the following three decades and by the end of the century in the northern regions of Russia in January 2018.